Bid invitation out for Skagit County all-electric ferry

 Bid invitation out for Skagit County all-electric ferryWritten by Marine Log Staff

-Skagit County, Wash., is moving ahead on its plans to build an all-electric ferry to replace the 40-year old, diesel-powered M/V Guernes and has now released an invitation for bids for construction and delivery of the Glosten-designed replacement ferry
+Skagit County, Wash., is moving ahead on its plans to build an all-electric ferry to replace the 40-year old, diesel-powered M/V Guemes and has now released an invitation for bids for construction and delivery of the Glosten-designed replacement ferry

 The 28‐car Subchapter‐T replacement vessel has a steel hull and aluminum superstructure, with a propulsion plant consisting of two azimuthing thrusters, electrically driven by a battery‐electric system charged from shore.